-Standard RI.5.2: Text Summary LEQ What can I learn about people and organizations that are there to assist during and after a natural disaster?
-Objective I can summarize the words of Barack Obama in a speech about the and efforts in Haiti after the earthquake.
+Standard RI.5.2: Text Summary

+LEQ What can I learn about people and organizations that are there to assist

+during and after a natural disaster?

+Objective I can summarize the words of Barack Obama in a speech about the

+and efforts in Haiti after the earthquake.

 Assignment to Submit Nearpod

-Recovery Rebuilding Opening Remarks Definition The action or of Build something () after A given as an introduction or regaining possession or control of something. it has been damaged or destroyed. welcome before an event.
+Recovery Rebuilding Opening Remarks

+Definition Build something A given as

+of regaining possession or it has been damaged an introduction or welcome before an

+control of something. or destroyed. event.